KacemKhaled/knockoffnets/README.md

-Project INF8225: Here is the edited verions of the Readme to make it work.
+Compute Canada Version working with requirements.txt Here is the edited verions of the Readme to make it work.
 _______________
 # Knockoff Nets: Stealing Functionality of Black-Box Models, CVPR '19